darrylb123/usbrelay/README.md

 USB Relay driver for linux

-A cheap USB relay available from Ebay has either single or dual relay output.
+A cheap USB relay available from Ebay with 1,2,4 or 8 relay output.
 The double throw relay ratings are 10A 250VAC each.

 The USB device is HID compatible and comes with Windows control software.